 Swap to Design & planning or Property management or go back to all job sectors

-Construction plant operators work with machinery and equipment used on building sites.
+Construction plant operators use excavators, dumper trucks, bulldozers and other heavy machinery on building sites.

 You could work: evenings / weekends; away from home